dijith-481/browser-cat/README.md

 - feed cats to keep browsing.
 - or your website  breaks down.
 - keep the pets healthy.
+- really useful when working with llm's  you can feed *you are absolutely right* to your pets

 ## Technical Details
 ### Technologies/Components Used